pebreo/pebreo.github.io/begin/BeginningGame.md

 Now, the next game-changer: **karma socioeconomics**.
 Imagine a system built on human-aligned AI and blockchain.
 The AI is transparent, explainable, and works for everyone, not just a privileged few.
 Blockchain keeps things secure, and everyone's on the same page.
 Sounds ambitious, but with the convergence of technology its within humanity's grasp.

 The result?
 A world where hunger, poverty, and disease become relics of the past.
 War?
+It become a painful, distant memory.

-Let's hope it becomes a footnote in history.  **Infinite growth** becomes not just possible, but celebrated.
-Human connection thrives, and innovation explodes as everyone becomes a potential game-changer.
-This wouldn't just be a utopia, it would be a whole new era for humanity, one built on the power of diverse experiences and a willingness to explore the unknown.
+**Infinite growth** becomes not just possible, but encouraged.
+Human connection thrives, and innovation explodes as every human becomes an Innovator.
+This would be a whole new era for humanity, one built on the power of diverse experiences and a willingness to explore the unknown.
 Now that's a future worth getting excited about.